APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 - forwards in time to June 10th protests and policing

-That makes sense—you don’t want to start with the night that already got the most media coverage.
-Instead, you want to frame the reader’s mindset so that by the time they reach the riot, they fully grasp the institutional failures that led to it.
+I don’t want to start with the night that already got the most media coverage.
+Instead, I want to frame the reader’s mindset so that by the time they reach the riot, they fully grasp the institutional failures that led to it.

 1. Heavy policing is already a policy of the university - Open with an Arresting Scene (Encampment Violence)